- Questionnaire Text

 COMPWT is the weighted average of two estimates.
-The first estimate is the two-stage ratio estimate that includes all the estimation steps given above.
+The first estimate is the two-stage ratio estimate.
 The second estimate consists of the composite estimate for the preceding month to which has been added an estimate of the change from the preceding month, based on that part of the sample which is common to the two months.

 COMPWT increases reliability of estimates of month-to-month change and should be used to replicate published BLS labor force estimates.
 WTFINL is the final person-level weight and is the appropriate weight for most analyses of basic monthly data.
 For further information on composite estimates, see BLS's weighting overview and the technical documentation.